Film screening with panel discussion

 |Speakers:||Professor Marat Grinberg, Reed College, Oregon; Professor Jeremy Hicks, Queen Mary, University of London; Dr Rachel Morley, University College London|

 |Venue:||Birkbeck, University of London, Room B33, Torrington Square main entrance, WC1E 7HX|

 |Free event open to all:|

-The Commissar (Aleksandr Askoldov, 1967) is regarded as one of the most important films of the Soviet era, yet it was banned for over 20 years.
+Rarely screened in the UK, Aleksandr Askoldov’s The Commissar (1967) is regarded as one of the most important films of the Soviet era, yet it was banned for over 20 years.

-About the panel speakers: Marat Grinberg is a scholar of Russian and Soviet literature and cinema and author of Aleksandr Askoldov The Commissar (Intellect, 2016), a book-length study of the film; and Jeremy Hicks is a specialist on the Holocaust in Soviet Cinema; and Laura Mulvey is a renowned feminist film theorist.
+About the panel speakers: Marat Grinberg is a scholar of Russian and Soviet literature and cinema and author of Aleksandr Askoldov The Commissar (Intellect, 2016), a book-length study of the film; Jeremy Hicks is an expert on the Holocaust in Soviet Cinema; and Rachel Morley is a specialist on gender in early Russian cinema.